w3f/polkadot-wiki/docs/learn/how-to/error-frozen-cant-transfer.md

 ### How to prevent the 'frozen' error

-If you're using a wallet that doesn't support viewing or managing multiple assets on Polkadot (e.g., Trust Wallet, Ledger Wallet, etc.), you have two options:
+If you're using a wallet that doesn't support viewing or managing multiple assets on Polkadot (for example, Trust Wallet, Ledger Wallet, etc.), you have two options:

   * **Leave a small balance of DOT** in your account to maintain the existential deposit and cover transaction fees.
 Keeping around 0.015 DOT should be enough.
 If you face a similar situation in Kusama, you can leave about 0.0002 KSM to keep the account active and pay for the transaction fees.
-  * **Restore or import your account using a different wallet** that supports multiple assets (e.g., Nova Wallet, Talisman, Subwallet).
+  * **Restore or import your account using a different wallet** that supports multiple assets (for example, Nova Wallet, Talisman, Subwallet).
 Once you can see all your assets, transfer the non-sufficient assets (DED, MYTH, etc.) to another account before sending out all your DOT.

 * * *